adamples/VU_meter/journal.md

 - write all operations to the buffer (sending start/stop conditions, sending address), so reading buffer can be decoupled from tasks logic,
 - provide better format for the buffer, that is both efficient and concise.

+## 26<sup>th</sup> November 2017

+FPS is back to normal with double buffering.
+At the same time clock cycles saved through asynchronous operation amount to between 5% and 20% of display redraw.
+Taking into account all overhead, both in program memory and RAM, plus all the complexity, it doesn't seem worth the time invested.
+If it proves to be impossible to free at least 50% of clock cycles I'll switch to synchronous I2C instead.